Till Eulenspiegel: Music

-In 1894-1895 Richard Strauss composed the tone poem, Till Eulenspiegels lustige Streiche, Op.
+In 1894–1895, Richard Strauss composed the tone poem, Till Eulenspiegels lustige Streiche, Op.
 28.

-In 1902 Emil von Reznicek adapted the story as an opera, Till Eulenspiegel.
+In 1902, Emil von Reznicek adapted the story as an opera, Till Eulenspiegel.

-In 1913 Walter Braunfels adapted the story as an opera, Ulenspiegel.
+In 1913, Walter Braunfels adapted the story as an opera, Ulenspiegel.

-In 1916 the Ballets Russes adapted the story as a ballet, later re-adapted by George Balanchine for Jerome Robbins at the New York City Ballet.
+In 1916, the Ballets Russes adapted the story as a ballet, later re-adapted by George Balanchine for Jerome Robbins at the New York City Ballet.

 In the late 1930s or early 1940s, the Russian composer Wladimir Vogel wrote a drama-oratorio, Thyl Claes, derived from De Coster's book.

 In 1983, the Soviet composer Nikolai Karetnikov and his librettist, filmmaker Pavel Lungin, released a samizdat opera, Till Eulenspiegel, which received its official release in 1990.

-The Polish poet Jacek Kaczmarski wrote a epitaph to Eulenspiegel in 1981 "Epitafium dla Sowizdrzała".
+The Polish poet Jacek Kaczmarski wrote an epitaph to Eulenspiegel in 1981 "Epitafium dla Sowizdrzała".

 Magazines

-Between 1945 and 1950 a German satirical magazine was called Ulenspiegel.
+Between 1945 and 1950, a German satirical magazine was called Ulenspiegel.